Looking for the top Dodge Charger model year? Our guide cuts through the noise, highlighting the standouts and warning you off the duds.

 7th generation | 2016 2019 2020 2022 | 2017 2023 | 2011 2012 2013 2014 2018 2021 |

-With this foundation, let’s dive into the specifications of the best, neutral, and worst years.
+Now that we’ve laid the groundwork, let’s delve into the specifics of the best, neutral, and poorest years.

 Best & Worst Years for Dodge Charger 6th Generation (2006-2010)